-is the conditional risk for a given input $x$ and training data $D$.
-As discussed below, $T(x,D)$ reflects both aleatoric and epistemic uncertainty, and~\equ{equ:TotalCondRisk} is therefore referred to as the total uncertainty.
+\end{theorem} As we discuss below in more details, the value of $T_*(x,D)$ accounts for both aleatoric and epistemic uncertainty connected to the optimal prediction $H_*(x,D)$ and we therefore referred to it as the total uncertainty.

 \begin{example} Consider the setup from Example~\ref{example:BLregression}.
-The Bayesian reject-option predictor~\equ{equ:TotalRejectBL} consists of the Bayesian predictor $H_B(x, D)$ defined in~\equ{equ:BLpredLinReg}, and the total uncertainty~\equ{equ:TotalCondRisk}, which in this setting takes the form
+The optimal Bayesian reject-option predictor $Q_B=(H_*,C_T)$ consists of $H_*(x, D)$ defined in~\equ{equ:BLpredLinReg}, and the total uncertainty~\equ{equ:TotalUncertainty}, which in this setting takes the form